How We Keep Your Information Secure

 D. Medical Residents and Medical Students: Medical residents or medical students may observe or participate in your treatment or use your health information to assist in their training.
 You have the right to refuse to be examined, observed, or treated by medical residents or medical students.

 E. Business Associates: Tulsa Chiropractic Rehab sometimes contracts with third-party business associates for services.
-Examples include answering services, transcriptionists, billing services, consultants, and legal counsel.
+Examples include answering services, transcriptionists, billing services, consultants, IT specialists, and legal counsel.
 We may disclose your health information to our business associates so that they can perform the job we have asked them to do.
 To protect your health information, however, we require our business associates to appropriately safeguard your information, access only relevant information, and sign a business associate agreement confirming confidentiality.

 F. Appointment Reminders: We may use and disclose information in your medical record to contact you as a reminder that you have an appointment at (name of provider).
 We usually will call you at home the day before your appointment and leave a message for you on your answering machine or with an individual who responds to our telephone call.
 However, you may request that we provide such reminders only in a certain way or only at a certain place.
 We will endeavor to accommodate all reasonable requests.